 Activities and resources

-The resources and activities listed below are available free of charge, unless otherwise stated.
+The resources and activities listed below are available free of charge to schools, unless otherwise stated.

 How far, how fast?

-Free lesson plans to help teachers include road safety in lessons on citizenship, MFL, media, and PSHE are available free online at: www.dft.gov.uk/think/education/secondary
+Free lesson plans to help you include road safety within lessons on numeracy, PSHE and science are available free online at http://www.dft.gov.uk/think/education/early-years-and-primary/